-I've been teaching for thirty years, and I now teach English and Russian to our local high school students.
+I've been teaching for 30 years, and I now teach English and Russian to our local high-school students.
 I also organize after-school activities and special study tours (today I'm organizing a student trip to England).
 I visit my mum every week, and try to spend weekends with my children.
 I love to swim in the summer, and in winter go soaking in some of the hundreds of outdoor thermal baths we have around here.

 I couldn't get married in the church because I was a teacher.
 I had to do it in secret.
 In fact, if I just wanted to attend a church service, I had to go to a town where nobody knew me.